 If you lift seriously, you already know your body in a way most people never will.
 You know the difference between soreness and something wrong, you know what a real program looks like, and you know what your squat is supposed to feel like off the rack.
 So when something flags, you don't want generic advice.
-You want physical therapy for lifters.
-Built around the bar, built around the load, built around the training cycle you're already in.
+You want powerlifting physical therapy that's built around the bar, built around the load, and built around the training cycle you're already in.
+The kind of PT that speaks barbell.

 This article covers where lifters actually get hurt (and what the research says about it), the rehab principles that keep you training instead of pausing for weeks, and how we approach barbell athletes at Fortitude & Freedom in Waukee.